iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.6/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.soc.mycolorado 3 reviews"/>
 </p>

+> This app worked fine until april/may 2021.
+Now the app just crashes.
+The app is a good idea and nice especially if on a bike so you dont need to carry as much, problem is the app does not and will not stay open.
+It crashes constantly and some features will not open at all and when tried, it causes the app to crash as well.
+I wish the powers at be could get this app to actually work.
+Ride safe, Kg<br> :date: __2021-06-17 23:40:36__

+> It won't let me access it or send me verification code, but thank you for at least responding to my issues here!
+I just thought it was never going to be addressed, I appreciate that!<br> :date: __2021-06-12 01:05:14__

 > Authentication does not work if cell phone service is not available.
 May make app useless.<br> :date: __2021-06-06 07:30:23__